uikit/uikit-site/docs/pages/background.md

 ### No repeat

-To keep smaller images from repeating to fill the background area, add the `.uk-background-no-repeat` class.
+To keep smaller images from repeating to fill the background area, add the `.uk-background-norepeat` class.
 This can be very useful in combination with the background position classes.

 ```html
 <div class="uk-background-norepeat"></div>